MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

     - Statically typed - variable types are fixed.
     - Strongly typed checked at compile time give additional safety especially for large projects.
 - **Garbage collected**
+- **Memory safety**
+    - Influenced by C.
+    - Go may be compiled and fast but it is not magical.
+Bad Go code won't be safe.
+I watched a Go conference where they demonstrated that GB of memory were allocated and not deallocated in the life of the program which lead to 10x allocation of memory even though the application was only using a small amount at each point.
+So optimizing code is still needed.
+- **Structural typing**
-- Includes a file formatter to avoid style arguments among devs.
+- Go includes a file formatter, to avoid style arguments among devs.

-A well-known example of a Go application is the Hugo static site generator.
+- Some examples of Go applications are Docker, Terraform (and other HashiCorp tools) and Hugo the static site generator.

 ### Definitions